Paloja2017/Taxi_Data_Report/README.md

 |2018   |$ 17,910,009.32|
 |2019   |$ 6,476,652.96|

-As we see from data the year 2015 has maximum Tips in dollars compared to other years with $ 46,718,194.34 also maximum ayear month was May2015 with $ 4,572,791.96 dollars.
+As we see from data the year 2015 has maximum Tips in dollars compared to other years with $ 46,718,194.34 also maximum ayear month was in May2015 with $ 4,572,791.96 dollars.
 <br />
 ![](Tips.png)